mtedwards/_s/readme.txt

 = Does this theme support any plugins? =

-Rachael_Ireson includes support for Jetpack's Infinite Scroll as well as other features.
+Emptyhead_Starter includes support for Jetpack's Infinite Scroll as well as other features.

 == Changelog ==